Briercliffe

 Briercliffe (historically Briercliffe-with-Extwistle) is a civil parish in the borough of Burnley, in Lancashire, England.
 It is situated 3 mi north of Burnley.
 The parish contains suburbs of Burnley (including Harle Syke and Haggate), and the rural area north east of the town.
 Hamlets in the parish include Cockden, Lane Bottom and in the Extwistle area, the tiny hamlet of Roggerham.
-According to the United Kingdom Census 2011, the parish has a population of 4,031.
+According to the 2011 United Kingdom census, the parish has a population of 4,031.

 The parish adjoins the Burnley parish of Worsthorne-with-Hurstwood and the unparished area of Burnley, the Pendle parishes of Brierfield, Nelson and Trawden Forest and West Yorkshire.

 History

 The name Briercliffe probably comes from the Old English words brer "briar" and clif, a steep slope or declivity.
 Extwistle may have been named from the junction (O.E. twisla) of Swinden Water and the River Don, while the first element could be a corruption of oxen.

 The parish contains a number of sites of early human occupation, including: